brianmaxxed/messenger/INSTRUCTIONS.md

 6. a MongoDB database (localhost or something like mongodb atlas(https://www.mongodb.com/cloud/atlas)

 ### Install backend-end
- - goto backend folder
+ goto backend folder
  cd backend

- - make sure you're using node v6.10 or greater; install via nvm if neccessary nvm install 6.10
+ make sure you're using node v6.10 or greater; install via nvm if neccessary nvm install 6.10 npm install npm install or use yarn yarn
- - npm install
- npm install
- - or use yarn
- yarn

- - edit the .env environment variables if needed.
- - default port is 3100; change as needed.
- - allows you to change to your MONGO_DEV_URI other settings leave as is; experimental
- - run the app on port 3100 by default. yarn start
+ edit the .env environment variables if needed. default port is 3100; change as needed. allows you to change to your MONGO_DEV_URI other settings leave as is; experimental run the app on port 3100 by default. yarn start

 console: listening at http://localhost:3100

 ### Install front-end
- - go to frontend folder
+ go to frontend folder
  cd frontend

- - npm install
  npm install
- - or use yarn
+ or
  yarn

- - runs on port 3000; uses create-react-app the standard right now for creating the boostrap. yarn start
+ runs on port 3000; uses create-react-app the standard right now for creating the boostrap. yarn start

 Compiled successfully!